lennartvg/Ethereum_atomic_swapping/README.md

-# Single-chain and cross-chain atomic swaps for Ethereum
+# Single-chain and Cross-chain Atomic Swaps for Ethereum

 **Folders (these contracts are compatible with all ERC-20 tokens):**
 * generalpurpose_contracts: contracts that are used for a single swap.